aravind661/NetworkProgramming/README.md

 # SHM Client & SHM Server
 Clients and server that interact through shared memory

+*open in editor mode to understand the below illustration better*

 Programs shmclient.c and shmserver.c that do the following
              ___________
 c1---------->| S    M  |         ____________